• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Marketing statistics throw in their two cents to shore up the Gay = Rich equation as well.
 The Washington Post ran an article on the National Gay & Lesbian Chamber of Commerce (NGLCC) report that LGBT businesses contribute more than $1.7 trillion (that’s trillion with a T, people, as in a thousand billion) to the U.S. economy.
 That made me walk a little taller and feel a flush of you-go-guys-and-gals pride, I can tell you.

-But as LGBT citizens we are not one thing, financially or anything else.
+But as LGBT citizens, we are not one thing, financially or anything else.
 We comprise a diverse swath of races, creeds, colors, religions, socioeconomic realities and subcultures – hello Dykes on Bikes, Theater Queens, Bears, Otters, Hipsters, Gym Bunnies, Gay Dads, Heather Mommies and (gasp!) everyday working people who identify as queer – who cannot be painted with a single brush.
-At every level, we have all faced challenges standing up for our rights; for jobs, a place to live, and more recently the right to marry.
-And part of this picture is that too many of us are struggling to get by, find enough food to eat and keep a roof over their heads.
+At every level, we have all faced challenges standing up for our rights: for jobs, a place to live, and, more recently, the right to marry.
+Part of this picture is that too many of us are struggling to get by, find enough food to eat and keep a roof over our heads.

 Hunger and Woe in the LGBT Community – Myth of Gay Affluence